 Paring down your kitchen with minimalist cookware makes it more manageable, and you'll spend a lot less time digging through drawers.
-Plus, chances are, you probably reach for the same tools, bowls, and pans on a daily basis.

 Known for its strength and durability, a cast iron dutch oven is ideal for all forms of cooking — whether it be roasting, slow-cooking, searing, or baking — because of its ability to distribute heat slowly and evenly.
 It's also super versatile and can be used in the oven or on the stove.